atomone-hub/atomone/x/gov/README.md

 * The proportion of `Yes` votes, excluding `Abstain` votes, at the end of the voting period is superior to 2/3.

-#### No inheritance
+#### No inheritance for validartors

 If a delegator does not vote, it won't inherit its validator vote.

 Similarly, a validator's voting power is only equal to its own stake.

+Governance delegations are allowed to active governors only.

-#### Validator’s punishment for non-voting
+#### Validator’s or governor's punishment for non-voting

-At present, validators are not punished for failing to vote.
+At present, validators or governors are not punished for failing to vote.

-#### Governance address

-Later, we may add permissioned keys that could only sign txs from certain modules.
-For the MVP, the `Governance address` will be the main validator address generated at account creation.
-This address corresponds to a different PrivKey than the CometBFT PrivKey which is responsible for signing consensus messages.
-Validators thus do not have to sign governance transactions with the sensitive CometBFT PrivKey.

 #### Burnable Params

-There are three parameters that define if the deposit of a proposal should be burned or returned to the depositors.
+There are two parameters that define if the deposit of a proposal should be burned or returned to the depositors.

 * `BurnVoteQuorum` burns the proposal deposit if the proposal deposit if the vote does not reach quorum.
 * `BurnProposalDepositPrevote` burns the proposal deposit if it does not enter the voting phase.

 > Note: These parameters are modifiable via governance.

+### Governors and delegations

+A governor is a specialized role within the governance system who can receive delegated voting power from other users.
+A user can register as a governor by meeting certain governance self-delegation requirements, and since governors auto delegate their governance power to themselves that translates to a staking requirement.

+Delegators can assign their staked tokens’ governance voting power to a governor.
+During tally, direct delegator votes and governors’ aggregated votes are taken into account.
+Any direct votes from a delegator reduce the effective voting power of that delegator’s chosen governor by the relevant stake.

 ## State